ArgusMagnus/ValheimServersideQoL/README.md

 - Global Keys
     - Set world preset/modifiers and global keys via config
     - NoPortals: Change the behavior of the NoPortals key to prevent the construction of new portals, but leave existing portals functional

-All of these features can be enabled/disabled separately via config.

 ## Known Issues
 - Modifying the inventory size of ships causes them to stay in the air after construction, until touched by a player